greenheartgames/greenworks/readme.md

-## May 28, 2017 - New Release v0.10.0
+## Sep 01, 2017 - New Release v0.11.0

-The newest release adds Steam Stats functionality.
-You can find the full list of added features on the
+You can find the full list of added features on the [releases page](https://github.com/greenheartgames/greenworks/releases).
-[releases page](https://github.com/greenheartgames/greenworks/releases).

 If you find the release useful, please consider donating.